sparser/sparser/README.md

 Syntax-wise, Sparser is a mashup of [regular expressions](https://docs.python.org/2/library/re.html) and [Handlebars](https://github.com/wycats/handlebars.js/)-style templating.
-A more precise tag-line might be *"Sparser is a reverse-templating language for matching and parsing strings"*
+A more precise tag-line might be, *Sparser is a reverse-templating language for matching and parsing strings*

     >>> pattern = "The {{spstr rocket}} {{str}} off at {{int hour}}:{{int minute}}" \
                   "and costs {{currency price}}."